Silver Lake Sand Dunes

 Visitors must pay a Silver Lake State Park entrance fee to access the dunes.
 See the Silver Lake State Park information page or call 231-873-3083 for more information on fees and State Park ORV rules.

-Last year, the Silver Lake State Park ORV area instituted new rules.
+The Silver Lake State Park ORV area instituted new rules several years ago.
 These changes are still in effect and will impact visitors who fail to meet the new standards.
 Entry into the ORV area will be denied for vehicles not meeting the regulations.
 New Rules apply to Sound Levels and Testing, The Voucher System, and Operators Licensing and Training Requirements.
 A complete list of current rules and regulations is available at the Michigan DNR's web site.

 Sound Level Rules and Testing